sbabcoc/JUnit-Foundation/README.md

 }
 ```

-Pay special attention to the implementation of `getArtifact(Object)` above.
+Pay special attention to the implementation of `getArtifact(Object, Throwable)` above.
 This code will only capture artifacts for test classes that implement the **ArtifactParams** interface, and it uses this interface to get the description object for the current test.

 ###### Creating a type-specific artifact collector
 ```java